TomaszWaszczyk/historia.waszczyk.com/src/content/powiedzenia.md

 plan for the future
 profit from the past

-The truth is generally seen, rarely heard.
+The truth is generally seen, rarely heard.R

+Rób swoje ryzyko jest twoje.

+Though this known unknown is a risk, it's not the biggest one.

 <!-- O kimś kto jest głupi = "nie jest moim faworytem".... -->